NicDom/overloadlib/README.rst

 License
 -------

-Distributed under the terms of the MIT_ license, *overloadlib* is free and open source software.
+Distributed under the terms of the `MIT license`_, *Overloadlib* is free and open source software.

 Issues